September 16, 2022

 Average sleep range: 11 to 17 hours per day

-In the first few months of life, newborns are just going to do what they do best.
-They’ll sleep, wake up, eat, poop, look cute and start the cycle over again without much care as to the difference between day and night.
+In the first few months of life, newborns keep it simple.
+They’ll sleep, wake up, eat, poop, look cute and start the cycle over again.
+They typically don’t do this on a convenient schedule.

 The Pediatric Sleep Council says most babies this age will sleep about 11 to 17 hours per day.
 Because sleep at this stage varies so widely and is spread more evenly during the day and night, there isn’t a standard recommendation for how long newborns need to sleep.